dreamengine/DEStoreKitManager/README.md

 ## Product Purchasing (Transactions)

 To purchase a product, have your delegate implement the following methods: `transactionSucceeded:`, `transactionRestored:` (optional), `transactionFailed:`, and `transactionCanceled:` (optional).
 Then, use `DEStoreKitManager` to initiate the transaction.
+Just as with the product fetching, you can have as many simultaneous transaction as you want.

 If `transactionRestored:` is not implemented in your delegate, then a restored purchase will be sent instead to `transactionSucceeded:`.
 Similarly, if `transactionCanceled:` is not implemented, then `transacitonFailed:` will be called instead if the user cancels the purchase.